DeanBurke/DreamBuild/README.md

 **About Us**

 * Tested to make sure client counter loads correctly on page load up.
+* Tested to make sure the link to [Mental Health Foundation](https://www.mentalhealth.org.uk/) options up on a new page once clicked.
 * Tested to make sure the 'Join Today!' button directs the user to the Plans page.
-* Tested to make sure the page stacts correctly on smaller screens.
+* Tested to make sure the page stacks correctly on smaller screens.

 **Products Page**